zouge666/02806-group28.github.io/index.md

 <iframe src="feature_coefficients.html" style="width: 100%; height: 488px; border: none;"></iframe>

 Insights:
+This plot consider Star players (such as whether the home and away teams have star players); Stage of the game (whether it is a knockout match); Historical performance of the home and away teams (whether they are strong teams, whether they have won the World Cup, etc.)
 This plot represents the feature coefficients of a logistic regression model, showing how different features contribute to the prediction of the home team winning.
 The horizontal axis represents the coefficients, with longer bars indicating stronger relationships between the feature and the outcome.
 Positive values suggest that the feature increases the probability of a home team win, while negative values suggest it decreases the probability.
 Features such as "home_strong" (home team strength) have a positive coefficient, meaning that when the home team is strong, the model is more likely to predict a home win.
 On the other hand, features like "koppen_code_BWh" (climatic conditions) show a strong negative effect, indicating that matches with this climate type decrease the likelihood of a home win.
 The feature "away_is_winner" has a relatively weak effect on the prediction.

 >  This analysis supports the core of our gossip theory: traditional powerhouses and favorable geography *do* increase win likelihood.